royha/HeyILostMyVoice/DEVELOPER.md

 ## How Hey, I Lost My Voice!
 Works

 The Hey, I Lost My Voice! program examines the words entered by the user, and optionally speaks those words as they are being typed.
 If the user types a Shortcut word as defined by the `<Shortcuts>` element of the `HeyILostMyVoice.xml` file, the program replaces the shortcut with the replacement text, to allow for faster typing which can be helpful during conversations.
 When the user presses **Enter**, the entire paragraph is spoken.
-When the user clicks the **Play** button or presses Ctrl+Enter, all text in the text box is spoken.
+When the user clicks the **Play** button or presses **Ctrl+Enter**, all text in the text box is spoken.

 Hey, I Lost My Voice! converts the text in the text box to an SSML string that includes custom pronunciations for specific words as defined by the `<Pronunciations>` element of the `HeyILostMyVoice.xml` file.
 When the SSML string is created, it is spoken by using the Microsoft Speech API as implemented by the .NET 4.6 runtime.